ManLikeTeetos/alx-system_engineering-devops/0x00-shell_basics/README.md

-13-symbolic_link : Create a symbolic link in the current working directory 14-copy_html : Copy all html to parent directory 100-lets_move : Move all files with uppercase names
+13-symbolic_link : Create a symbolic link in the current working directory 14-copy_html : Copy all html to parent directory 100-lets_move : Move all files with uppercase names 101-clean_emacs : Delete all files staring with ~